sthenauth/zxcvbn-hs/README.md

 Customization
 -------------

+You'll most likely want to add custom words to the frequency dictionaries.
+For example, the name of your application, your domain name, and any personal information you have on the customer.
+Doing so will penalize the score of a password using such information.

+The `Text.Password.Strength.Config` module defines the `addCustomFrequencyList` function which can be used to easily add words to the frequency dictionary.

+### Localization ###

 Unlike other implementations of the [zxcvbn][] algorithm, this version fully supports localization.
 It's easy to augment or completely replace the frequency dictionaries and keyboard layouts.
 Tools are